 Western Music from the Middle Ages to the Present; Music and Media

 The Musicology programme at Utrecht University focuses on Western music from the Middle Ages to the present, the impact of media on the reception and conceptualisation of music, and digital musicology.
-Interdisciplinary work is central to the programme, and there are particularly strong links with Medieval and Renaissance Studies, New Media & Digital Culture, Gender Studies, Postcolonial Studies, Computational Humanities, as well as Game Research, the focus area Cultures, Citizenship and Human Rights, and the strategic theme Institutions.
-This programme aims to innovate, while at the same time retaining its links to the traditional musicological research fostered at the University over the past 85 years.
+Interdisciplinary work is central to the programme, and there are particularly strong links with Medieval and Renaissance Studies, New Media & Digital Culture, Gender Studies, Postcolonial Studies, Computational Humanities, as well as Game Research.

 Hallmarks of Research

 Our current research focuses on late medieval music from the 13th to the early 15th centuries, Renaissance Franco-Flemish polyphony, music and migration, Baroque opera, Dutch music since the 17th century, music and its epistemologies from the late 18th century to the present, 20th-and 21st-century art and popular music, the complex relationship between music and politics, the interaction between music and media, and the impact of digital research tools on musicology.
 This research is firmly imbedded within the taught components of this programme, which are further enhanced by guest lectures and master classes led by international experts.

 As a student of this programme, you will become part of a strong community of students, PhD researchers and teaching staff working together at a leading research institute.
 Read more about the teaching and research environment, including our teaching staff.

 - You will possess thorough knowledge of the field of musicology.

 - You have acquired sophisticated knowledge of a research specialism, either within the field of musicology, and/or an interdisciplinary subject.